AliCYSIQ/myRooms/3-Notes/Bug/API test.md

 use **`GET`** To get secret info or  **`POST`** to create one and **`DELETE`** to delete one (don't use delete at all for safety)

 #### Identifying supported content types

+testing **different type** of content may enable:
+1. Errors that show information
+2. Bypass defenses
+3. be more vulnerable to different type of content